dbeaudoinfortin/MavenAARUnpackPlugin/README.md

 ## Eclipse Support

 If you use the Eclipse IDE, you'll want to use my M2E connector for this project.
 Without it your project will show build errors.
-You can manually download it from the releases section of my [M2EMavenAARPlugin](https://github.com/dbeaudoinfortin/M2EMavenAARPlugin/).
+You can manually download it from the releases section of my [M2EMavenAARPlugin](https://github.com/dbeaudoinfortin/M2EMavenAARPlugin/) but you may find it easier to [install it from a site](https://github.com/dbeaudoinfortin/M2EMavenAARPlugin/blob/main/README.md#how-to-install) in Eclispe.

+## Requirements

+- Requires Java 8 or later.

 ## Legal Stuff